-- Negotiating: Demonstrate the value your business will bring to AWS in terms of a long-term purchase commitment.
+- Maximize Leverage: Demonstrate the value your business will bring to AWS in terms of a long-term purchase commitment.
 Accurately forecast your AWS cloud needs and use this information when you’re negotiating for a specific EDP discount tier.
 Look at the alternatives: Can you find better offers from a competing vendor?

 - Hitting the Thresholds: Optimize your EDP targets to avoid additional costs that may be incurred due to underspending or overspending on your EDP commitment.
 Set your commitment thresholds just below your forecasted usage demands to ensure that you don’t leave money on the table due to the underconsumption of the services.
-On the other hand, review the higher discount tiers and see if you can improve your cloud TCO or generate more revenue by committing to more AWS spending at a higher discount.

 - Understand the Markets: Finally, understand where the markets and your usage trends are headed.
-How do the external factors affect your network traffic and usage demand spikes?
+How do external factors affect your network traffic and usage demand spikes?
 What’s the ROI on your business plan to scale AWS EDP commitments?